MatthewMeade/portfolio/resume/resume.md

     -   Dockerized MERN app to prepare for migrating services to Kubernetes
     -   Provisioned and maintained Ubuntu and Windows servers hosted on the AWS EC2 platform
     -   Managed the backup and restoration of Neo4j Databases
--   Development: _November 2019 - present_
-    -   Collaborating as a team using an Agile development methodology to produce web applications
-    -   Daily tasks include writing business logic and layout in Radient360's internal configuration language, as well as contributing the the underlying application framework written in Javascript using React/NodeJS
-    -   Built an internal web app which showcases and provides documentation for components available in Radient360's framework
-    -   Built a tool which allows developers to build and test data pipelines

 ### Software Developer Intern at ClearRisk: September - December 2018